 Fill in the following fields in the “Duplicate” pop-up window:

-- Origin Skill: The name of the skill from which this duplicate will be created.
+- Original Skill: The name of the skill from which this duplicate will be created.

 - Name: Enter the name of the duplicated skill.